fastoch/Deploy-via-Docker-Stack/README.md

 Despite all the obvious advantages containers offer, VMs are still relevant in some use cases.

-# Containeriziing a React App
+# Containerizing a React App

 - install Docker Desktop
 - install VS Code